Thun78/COMP0212-Group15/README.md

 # COMP0212-Group15

-> 📊 A Python visualization and modeling project developed for COMP0212 Group 15.

-This repository contains Python scripts for visualizing data and generating analytical models.
-It includes routines for heatmap plotting, 3D modeling visualization, and plotting real data results.
+This repository contains Python scripts for visualizing and generating analytical space debris trajectories.
+It includes codes for heatmap plotting, 3D and 2D modeling visualization, and plotting real world data.

 ---

 ## 🧠 Project Overview

-This project was developed as part of the **COMP0212** course (Group 15).
-The goal is to demonstrate data visualization and basic modeling techniques using Python.
+This project was developed as part of the **COMP0212 - Modelling and Simulation** (Group 15 - Ted Tang, Muxin Li and Thun Sahacharoen).
 The scripts provide:

 - **Heatmap visualizations** for insights into data distributions.
 - **3D model plotting** for multi-dimensional analysis.
+- **2D model plotting** for multi-dimensional analysis.
 - **Real data plotting** to visualize experimental or real-world results.

 ---

 ## 🛠️ Built With

-- Python (version 3.7+ recommended)
+- Python
 - `matplotlib`
 - `numpy`
-- `pandas` (if used in your data loading)
+- `pandas`
-- Any other libraries needed (add here if used, like `seaborn`, `scikit-learn`, etc.)
+- `cartopy`

 ---